microsoft/onnxruntime-genai/examples/c/README.md

 ## Download a model

-These example uses the [Phi-3 mini model](https://huggingface.co/microsoft/Phi-3-mini-4k-instruct) and the [Phi-3 vision model](https://huggingface.co/microsoft/Phi-3-mini-4k-instruct) optimized to run on CPU.
+This example uses the [Phi-3 mini model](https://huggingface.co/microsoft/Phi-3-mini-4k-instruct) and the [Phi-3 vision model](https://huggingface.co/microsoft/Phi-3-mini-4k-instruct) optimized to run on CPU.
 You can clone this entire model repository or download individual model variants.
 To download individual variants, you need to install the HuggingFace CLI.
 For example:

 ```bash
 huggingface-cli download microsoft/Phi-3-mini-4k-instruct-onnx --include cpu_and_mobile/cpu-int4-rtn-block-32-acc-level-4/* --local-dir .